Written By: Fadia T. Shaya, PhD, MPH, Professor and Executive Director of the Behavioral Health Resources and Technical Assistance Program

 - how different jurisdictions made implementation adjustments during COVID-19

-- effective strategies to create new prevention programing to address community needs in the upcoming months in the face of the pandemic
+- effective strategies to create new prevention programming to address community needs in the upcoming months in the face of the pandemic

 - how to develop future contingency plans and alternative activities for extenuating circumstances, including a resurgence of the pandemic